 The physical device is only one component of the infrastructure required to support IoT payments.
 It also must include a user interface, which is often a screen, but may also be a button, voice interaction, or geo-location.
 The IoT device must establish and maintain connectivity to a back-end platform that receives the data; this connectivity may be supported via Wi-Fi, Bluetooth or LTE.
 Payment credentials must be tokenized and maintained in a secure environment, either locally or in the cloud, and security is embedded through advanced authentication, often in the form of biometrics (such as voice command).

-IoT payments require a coordinated effort through the device manufacturers, payment providers and integration partners.
+IoT payments require a coordinated effort through the device manufacturers, payment providers and #technology integration partners.
 Visa and Mastercard are seeking to accelerate IoT payments engagement and enablement as part of the companies’ respective digital payment readiness programs, Visa Ready and Mastercard Engage.
 Both efforts have focused on facilitating secure payments across the value chain and connecting IoT device manufacturers to financial institutions.
 Discover and American Express have also linked payment tokenization platforms and security protocols to third-party products (namely, wearables) to enable their cardholders to take advantage of IoT-based products and services.
 Such market activity represents a logical progression for payment networks to push new use cases for their tokenization offerings.

 As expected with any new payments technology, IoT payments have a heavy focus on security.
 Large chip manufacturers (including NXP and Intel) have entered the space, providing secure elements to store payments credentials.
 Other entrants focus on innovative methods of enhancing payments security.
 MagicCube, which names Visa² and Mastercard among its partners, offers device manufacturers a trusted execution environment (TEE) security platform to provide payments security in lieu of a secure hardware element or software-based encryption.